UmarFarooqui/ML_Algorithms/tree_based_algorithms/README.md

 ### Tree Characteristics
 Let's discuss the different parameters that we can control when creating a decision tree classifier.

-class_weight    Weights associated with the class labels, A value of None means equal weightage.
+class_weight &nbsp;&nbsp;&nbsp;Weights associated with the class labels, A value of None means equal weightage.

 criterion    Method to measure homogeneity such as gini impurity or information gain.